axltxl/hecatomb/README.md

   * An [OpenAL](http://connect.creativelabs.com/openal) implementation (if `HT_WITH_OPENAL` option is set to `true`)
   * [zlib](http://www.zlib.net) (if `HT_WITH_ZIP` option is set to `true`)
 * On Windows and OSX: dependencies are bundled into the source tree, so don't worry, it'll build out-of-the-box :)
+* You'll need the Quake II 3.20 media files.
+You can also get the Quake II demo.

 #####Now it's time to compile it:
 * Download latest snapshot of the source code